MichaelHMods/Web23-Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model it defines the structure.
+It allows programs and scripts to udate structure and style of programs.

 2. What is an event?
+Things that happen to html.
+Ex. click, drag, or mouseover.

 3. What is an event listener?
+function that watches for events and runs when they occur.

 4. Why would we convert a NodeList into an Array?
+NodeLists have limited functionality.
+We convert the so we can manipulate the objects with less code.

 5. What is a component?
+It is a something we build so we can reuse code.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [ x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x ] Clone the forked project into a directory on your machine
 * [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 * [ ] You are now ready to build this project with your preferred IDE